kodi-game/game.libretro.xrick/README.md

 # Rick Dangerous (XRick)

 ### Description
-XRick is an open source implementation of the legendary game "Rick Dangerous".
+XRick is an open source implementation of the legendary game Rick Dangerous.

-You can view a list of Libretro cores that have been ported to Kodi at the [Game add-ons - Libretro cores](https://kodi.wiki/view/Game_add-ons#Libretro_cores) wiki article.
+### License
+GPLv3